SciML/ModelingToolkitStandardLibrary.jl/docs/src/tutorials/custom_component.md

 Now the model can be simulated.
 First, `structural_simplify` is called on the model and an `ODEProblem` is built from the result.
-Since the initial voltage of the first capacitor was already specified via `v_start`, no initial condition is given and an empty pair is supplied.
+Since the initial voltage of the first capacitor was already specified via `v`, no initial condition is given and an empty pair is supplied.

 ```@example components
 sys = structural_simplify(model)